Roopaish/my-website/blogs/typescript-basics.md

 }
 ```

-Now type in these commands to compile and watch the js file `tsc` or `tsc -W`.
+Now type in these commands to compile and watch the js file `tsc` or `tsc -W`

 ## Function Basis